Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 For each example:

-- Identify the line of code that invokes the error
+- Identify the function call that leads to the error condition, and describe what about it is problematic
 - Identify what line of code inside the try-clause raises an error
 - Observe what happens during each except-clause